 Trim the ends of the foam so it just meets each end of the candy cane.
 Now you’re ready to adhere the bows.

-How you adhere the bows depends on what material you’ve used to cover the wreath form.
-If you use foam like me, I found that the sticky tabs already on the bows were actually sticky enough and I only needed hot glue in a few places.
+How you adhere the bows depends on what material you’ve used to cover the wreath form. *see below for updated tips* If you use foam like me, I found that the sticky tabs already on the bows were actually sticky enough and I only needed hot glue in a few places.
 Remember that hot glue melts the foam, so use sparingly and carefully!

 If you’re having difficulty getting your bows to stick to the foam with just the sticky tabs, I’d actually recommend using E6000 glue instead of hot glue.
 The downside to E6000 is the long dry time, and I was much too impatient for that.